richmahn/en_tn/README.md

-# unfoldingWord translationNotes
+# unfoldingWord® translationNotes

-This is the repository for the unfoldingWord translationNotes (tN) resource.
+This is the repository for the unfoldingWord® translationNotes (tN) resource.

 ## Description

-unfoldingWord tN are open-licensed exegetical notes that provide historical, cultural, and linguistic information for translators.
+unfoldingWord® tN are open-licensed exegetical notes that provide historical, cultural, and linguistic information for translators.
 It provides translators and checkers with pertinent, just-in-time information to help them make the best possible translation decisions.

 ## Editing the tNs